JacksonKuo/blog/_posts/2024-12-23-python-log-parsing-cheatsheet.markdown

 [^1]: [https://safjan.com/python-regex-named-groups/](https://safjan.com/python-regex-named-groups/)

 [^2]: A python dictionary, hashtable, and hashmap are synonymous.
 A quick reminder of how hashmaps work since it's been a hot moment.
 A key is transformed into a index a.k.a. hashcode using a hashing algorithm.
 This method enables quick look up without having to search through a list.
-Hash collisons have to be accounted for, but ideally should be infrequent, see: [https://en.wikipedia.org/wiki/Hash_table#Collision_resolution](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution)
+Hash collisions have to be accounted for, but ideally should be infrequent, see: [https://en.wikipedia.org/wiki/Hash_table#Collision_resolution](https://en.wikipedia.org/wiki/Hash_table#Collision_resolution)

 [^3]: Redis stands for Remote Dictionary Service, very similar to a python dictionary